AlexandruEmil/weather-app-tkinter/README.md

 Click the "Search" button.
 The program will fetch weather data from the API and display it on the GUI.

+# Contributing

+If you find any bugs or issues with this app, please feel free to open an issue or submit a pull request.
+We welcome contributions from anyone who is interested in improving this app.

 # Note:
 You need an internet connection for the program to access the weather API.
 Ensure that all dependencies are installed before running the script.